Filing Basis For a USPTO Trademark Application (TMEP 806):

 Merely Descriptive Trademarks Merely Descriptive Refusals

-Likelihood of confusion-Circuit Court tests
+Likelihood of confusion-Circuit Court tests Trademark Glossary

 Pseudo Marks How to Reply to Cease and Desist Letter

-Overcome Merely Descriptive Refusal Overcome Likelihood Confusion
+Merely Descriptive Refusal Overcome Likelihood Confusion

-Trademark Steps Trademark Registration Answers TESS
+TESS Trademark Trademark Registration Answers TESS database

 Trademark Searching Using TESS Trademark Search Tips